t-costas/MEng-PROJECT/README.md

 ## Phase 1 – Board-Level Dataset (ADEPT, Trackpad, Thumb R1)

 The full dataset for Phase 1 is hosted externally to keep this repository lightweight.
+Please ask Professor for dataset access.

 All scripts in directory can be run independently.

 ### Streamlit App (Phase 1 Demo)
+Ensure that the entire Phase 1 - Board Classification folder is pulled. **Prior to running, ensure that the filepaths for the model_weights and images are set correctly to your local machine**
 ```powershell
 streamlit run app.py
 ```